jbshin-gemiso/mozilla-hubs-installation-detailed/README_ENG_V2.md

 3. In the project directory `mkdir -p storage/dev`

-### 1.1.4 Running Reticulum on local Dialog instance
+### 1.1.4 Run Reticulum against a local Dialog instance

 1. Update the Janus host in `dev.exs`: